Harmine: Monoamine oxidase inhibitor

-Harmine is a RIMA, as it reversibly inhibits monoamine oxidase A (MAO-A), but not MAO-B. Oral or intravenous harmine doses ranging from 30 to 300 mg may cause agitation, bradycardia or tachycardia, blurred vision, hypotension, paresthesias.
-Serum or plasma harmine concentrations may be measured as a confirmation of diagnosis.
-The plasma elimination half-life of harmine is on the order of 1–3 hours.
+Harmine is a reversible inhibitor of monoamine oxidase A (RIMA), a type of monoamine oxidase inhibitor (MAOI) as it reversibly inhibits monoamine oxidase A (MAO-A), but not monoamine oxidase B (MAO-B).
+Doses of harmine that are active as a RIMA in combination with dimethyltryptamine (DMT) are in the range of 140 to 190 mg orally, whereas smaller doses in the range of 120 to 140 mg were ineffective.
+However, its RIMA activity at the preceding effective doses was described as significant but modest.
+Oral or intravenous harmine doses ranging from 30 to 300 mg may cause agitation, bradycardia or tachycardia, blurred vision, hypotension, and paresthesias.

 Medically significant amounts of harmine occur in the plants Syrian rue and Banisteriopsis caapi.
 These plants also contain notable amounts of harmaline, which is also a RIMA.
 The psychoactive ayahuasca brew is made from B. caapi stem bark usually in combination with dimethyltryptamine (DMT) containing Psychotria viridis leaves.
-DMT is a psychedelic drug, but it is not orally active unless it is ingested with RIMAs.
+DMT is a psychedelic drug, but it is not orally active unless it is ingested with MAOIs.
 This makes harmine a vital component of the ayahuasca brew with regard to its ability to induce a psychedelic experience.
 Syrian rue or synthetic harmine is sometimes used to substitute B. caapi in the oral use of DMT.

+Harmine was used or investigated as an antiparkinsonian medication since the late 1920s until the early 1950s.
+It was replaced by other medications.

-Other
+Other uses

-Harmine is useful fluorescent pH indicator.
+Harmine is a useful fluorescent pH indicator.
 As the pH of its local environment increases, the fluorescence emission of harmine decreases.

 Due to its MAO-A specific binding, carbon-11 labeled harmine can be used in positron emission tomography to study MAO-A dysregulation in several psychiatric and neurologic illnesses.
-Harmine was used as an antiparkinsonian medication since the late 1920s until the early 1950s.
-It was replaced by other medications.